 Following the initial outbreak, Hort-Research carried out initial investigations into the likely impact.
-Following this, further research, partly funded by the 'Willow and Poplar Research Collective' of which Wellington Regional Council is a member, was undertaken.
+Following this, further research, partly funded by the 'Willow and Poplar Research Collective' of which the Wellington Regional Council is a member, was undertaken.
 The collective promotes the use of and research into the development of willows and poplars for riverbank stability and soil conservation.
 The Wellington Regional Council contributes \$7,500 annually to the work of the collective.

-Research progress was still unsatisfactory however, and in order to progress the matter, the 'River Managers Group' has now contracted Hort-Research directly to carry out a five year comprehensive research programme into the sawfly.
-Wellington Regional Council contributes \$5,000 annually to this research through this group.
+Research progress was still unsatisfactory however, and in order to progress the matter, the 'River Managers Group' (consisting of flood protection management staff from most Regional Councils and three District Councils who meet regularly to pool ideas on river management issues) has now contracted Hort-Research directly to carry out a five year comprehensive research programme into the sawfly.
+The Wellington Regional Council contributes \$5,000 annually to this research through this group.

-The research will cover the following:
+The research will cover the following;

-- The sawfly life cycle in New Zealand and the influence of environment - The likely impact of sawfly on willow growth and survival - The potential economic impact to New Zealand - Laboratory trials to identify sawfly resistant willows - Determine the chemical composition of resistant foliage - Identify resistant willow species in New Zealand and overseas - Commence a breeding programme for resistant willow varieties - Research insecticides and biological controls - Research alternative species suitable for erosion control.
+- The sawfly cycle in New Zealand and the influence of the environment - The likely impact of sawfly on willow growth and survival - The potential economic impact to New Zealand - Laboratory trials to identify sawfly resistant willows - Determine the chemical composition of resistant foliage - Identify resistant willow species in New Zealand and overseas - Commence a breeding programme for resistant willow varieties - Research insecticides and biological controls - Research alternative species suitable for erosion control.